zogzog/cubicweb/doc/book/en/development/datamodel/baseschema.rst

-Pre-defined schemas in the library
+Pre-defined entities in the library
 ----------------------------------

 The library defines a set of entity schemas that are required by the system